 Connecting rods are carburized and use a nut less design.
 The lower end “cap” of the rod is made from the same piece of material as the upper portion and is cracked away in a process known as “fracture splitting”.
 This process aids true big end roundness and greater precision in con rod dimensions.

 Ceramic composite cylinder “bores” are a “liner less” design with the ceramic coating applied directly to the aluminium block to ensure uniform heat dissipation for consistent power delivery, reduced oil consumption, reduced friction and reduced weight.

 Closed deck cylinder design allows the cylinders to be spaced more closely together, allowing a narrower engine.

-Compact ACM (alternator) is mounted directly to the new crankshaft.
+Compact ACM (alternator) is mounted directly to the crankshaft.
 The compact ACM uses rare earth magnets which produce more power for a given size than conventional magnets, therefore reducing size and weight.

-The revised F.I. system features separate dual track TPS (throttle position sensor) and APS (accelerator position sensor) sensors
+The F.I. system features separate dual track TPS (throttle position sensor) and APS (accelerator position sensor) sensors

 An oxygen sensor is fitted into the exhaust collector making this a “closed loop” type FI system, which feeds back info to the ECU so adjustments can be constantly made to the fuel-air mixture for improved performance and reduced emissions.